Future Simple

 Future Simple with Will: Questions

-We already talked about affirmative and negative sentences with 'will;' then, we discuss how you can make yes/no questions and wh- questions about the future.
+'Will' can also be used to form yes/no questions and wh- questions about the future.
 Yes/no questions in future simple are basically affirmative sentences with a different word order.
-To make these questions, you need 'will' at the beginning to help you make the question, and the subject and main verb follow right after.
+To make these questions, 'will' comes at the beginning of the sentence and the subject and main verb follow right after.
 For example:

 Sarah